 Seven-cereal soap made of wheat, barley, lentil, rice and other cereals is also among the main dishes of the tablecloth.
 It also has a bowl full of water and rose water, some coins as well as some pieces of violets and basil and a mirror.

 Over the past two years, given the coincidence of Mehregan Festival and Muharram month in the lunar calendar year, during which the martyrdom of the third Shiite Imam is mourned, most Zoroastrians have decided to mark the Mehregan Festival only in the schools of Yazd and Kerman as a sign of respect to their Muslim brothers.

-Below, you can see a series of photos of Mehregan Festival as well as Mehregan tablecloths from ceremonies held in Yazd.
+Below, you can see photos of Mehregan Festival, as well as Mehregan tablecloths, from ceremonies held in Yazd.
 The photos have been retrieved from Amordad News: